 What are the alternatives to the Enneagram test?

 There are a variety of personality tests and other psychological question inventories.
 They are all based on different assumptions and presuppose different personality models.
 Some of them can be considered scientifically proven and correspond to current findings in personality research, while others are based more on philosophical, religious or esoteric views.
-If you want to learn more about yourself, you should not randomly take a multitude of tests - this usually only causes uncertainty and confusion.
-Recommended alternatives to the Enneagram test would be, for example, the Big Five test (B5T), the Gallup personality test or the DISG (Dominance, initiative, steadiness and conscientiousness).
+If you want to find out more about yourself, you should not take a myriad of tests indiscriminately - as a rule, this only causes Uncertainty and confusion.
+Recommended alternatives to the Enneagram test would be for example the Big Five test (B5T), the Gallup personality test or the DISG (Dominance, initiative, steadiness and conscientiousness).

 DISG® vs. Enneagram

 different behavioural characteristics in different situations

 the world's leading tool for optimizing communication and interpersonal relationships

 describes 9 different personality types and their thinking, feeling and acting for more self-knowledge and personal growth

 profound model for understanding personality